Deso-PK/make-trust-irrelevant/README.md

 # KERNHELM

-## In Plain Language
+## Make Trust Irrelevant

-**KERNHELM is a general security architecture that places a hard authority boundary at the lowest practical enforceable level of the operating system — beneath AI, applications, and ordinary user software.**
+**KERNHELM is a general operating-system security substrate that places a hard authority boundary at the lowest practical enforceable level of the software stack — beneath AI, applications, services, and ordinary userland.**

+Its purpose is simple to state:

+> **Software may request power.
+It must not be able to manufacture the authority that grants that power.**

+KERNHELM moves the final decision about governed privileged effects into the kernel boundary.

+Software above that boundary may be extraordinarily capable.

+It may plan.

+It may reason.

+It may automate.

+It may administer applications.

+It may defend the machine.

+It may even be an advanced artificial intelligence.

-Software above that boundary may be extremely capable, but capability alone does not create permission.
+But capability alone does not create permission.

-A program can request an action.
-It cannot simply grant itself the authority to perform that action, rewrite the rules constraining it, or become trusted merely because it is intelligent, useful, or already privileged.

 The architectural separation is absolute by design:

-> **The software asking for an effect is not allowed to be the thing that decides whether it has authority to cause that effect.**
+> **The thing asking for an effect is not allowed to be the thing that decides whether it has authority to cause that effect.**

-For AI, this creates an important property:

-> **The machine does not have to depend entirely on the AI's continued cooperation in order to remain secure.**

-KERNHELM separates intelligence from sovereignty.

-**Capability is not permission.**
+In ordinary security language, KERNHELM is an attempt to move beyond asking:

+> **“Do we trust this program?”**

+and toward asking:

+> **“Does this exact attempted effect possess valid authority?”**

+That distinction is the core of the project.

 ---

-## Make Trust Irrelevant
+# What KERNHELM Is — and Is Not

-KERNHELM is an experimental kernel-level authority system designed around a simple premise:
+KERNHELM is **not an AI sandbox**.

-> **Privileged effects should not occur merely because a process inherited enough authority to perform them.**

-Instead, software should receive narrowly bounded authority for the specific effects it has actually been permitted to perform.

-The long-term goal is to replace broad ambient trust with mechanically enforced authority boundaries.

-KERNHELM is being developed as part of **OathRune**, an independently built Linux operating-system research project focused on security, performance, user ownership, and the elimination of unnecessary ambient authority.
+It is not an application container.

+It is not a permission wrapper around a particular program.

+It is not a prompt-injection detector.

+It is not a model-behavior classifier.

+It is not a conventional userland policy engine.

+It is a **general authority architecture for the operating system itself**.

+A sandbox primarily answers:

+> **Where is this program allowed to operate?**

+KERNHELM asks a deeper question:

+> **Where does the authority to cause this privileged effect come from at all?**

+A useful shorthand is:

+> **A sandbox constrains where software can operate.
+KERNHELM constrains where authority can come from.**

+Remove AI from the machine entirely and KERNHELM still makes sense.

+A browser, daemon, package manager, helper process, game, driver utility, malicious payload, remote attacker acting through compromised software, or artificial intelligence ultimately encounters the same underlying authority problem.

+That is why KERNHELM is a general security substrate rather than an AI containment system.

+AI is simply one of the clearest and potentially strongest applications of the architecture.

 ---

-## The Problem
+# The Problem

-Modern computers routinely grant software broad standing authority.
+Modern computers routinely give software broad standing authority.

+A process may be able to:

+* read files;
+* write files;
+* execute programs;
+* inspect other processes;
+* communicate over networks;
+* access devices;
+* modify system state;
+* invoke privileged helpers;
+* administer services;
+* or affect other parts of the machine

-A process may be able to read files, execute programs, inspect other processes, access devices, communicate over networks, or modify system state simply because of the account, container, namespace, capability set, or privilege level under which it happens to be running.
+because of the user, privilege level, container, namespace, capability set, service identity, or execution context under which it happens to be running.

-That creates a recurring security problem:
+This creates a familiar security chain:

 ```text
 authority is granted broadly